-Louise Perming was educated at Balettakademin in Stockholm and has since been working as a freelance dancer.
+Louise Perming was educated at Balettakademin in Stockholm and has been working as a freelance dancer since then.
 In 2010 she joined the season based company NUDANS at GöteborgsOperan.
 After graduating she started working with a project within the Cullberg Ballet in the performance Masterminds by Björn Säfsten and Anja Arnqvist.
 Her major freelance work has been in Sweden with choreographers such as Charlotta Öfverholm in Compagnie Jus de la vie, Tromäki Dance company in a collaboration with dancer and choreographer Shumpei Nemoto.
-During the past year she has also worked in Ireland (Dublin) with Maria Nilsson Waller.
+During the last year she has also worked in Ireland (Dublin) together with Maria Nilsson Waller.
 Apart from dancing she teaches and enjoys rock climbing.

 IN THE OFFICE

-Masha Taavoniku started working as a coordinator at ccap in September 2015.
-She has a bachelor’s degree from Stockholm University and Södertörn University, with majors in art history and aesthetics.
-Previously she worked at Tensta konsthall and several years within the Swedish trade union movement.
+Masha Taavoniku has worked as a coordinator at ccap since September 2015.
+She has a bachelor’s degree from Södertörn University with majors in art history and aesthetics.
+Previously, she worked at Tensta konsthall and several years within the Swedish trade union movement.
 2019-2020 she’s enrolled in the master’s programme in aesthetics at Södertörn University, and therefore works part time.